qaiserfatmi/Cas9_Files/README.md

 # Cas9_Files
 This repo contains the data from:
-EVCouplings
+EVCouplings,
-DynaMut2
+DynaMut2,
-MDM-TASK
+MDM-TASK,
-MD simulation
+MD simulation.